top of page

 Ethical Consideration

-The NFT movement is already well underway and showing potential for great growth right now.
-Nonetheless cryptocurrency is also long in dispute for its dangerous energy consumption.
+The NFT movement is already well underway and showing potential for growth right now.
+Nonetheless, cryptocurrency is also long in dispute for its dangerous energy consumption.
 Something that one must seriously consider before entering the world of NFT creation or collection is the effects that larger blockchains currently have on global warming.

 The Ethereum blockchain with which most platforms are currently operating uses a minting process based on the “Proof of Work (PoW)” system in which transactions are verified via ‘mining’.